wootencl/apidocs-v4/source/includes/_enrollment.md

 -------- | -----------
 dependents | A list of dependents covered under benefits by the subscriber.
-Each dependent list item may utilize the same request fields as a subscriber. master_policy_number | The master policy number for the sponsor. reference.number |The reference number for this transaction.
+Each dependent list item may utilize the same request fields as a subscriber. master_policy_number | The master policy number for the sponsor. reference.number |The reference number for the transaction.
-sponsor | The employer/sponsor of the benefits. sponsor.name | The name of the sponsor. sponsor.tax_id | The tax id of the sponsor. subscriber | The subscriber/employee of the benefits. subscriber_number | If applicable the number for the subscriber. subscriber.address | The address for the subscriber. subscriber.address.city | The city for the subscriber. subscriber.address.county | The county for the subscriber.
+sponsor | The employer/sponsor of the benefits. sponsor.name | The name of the sponsor. sponsor.tax_id | The tax id of the sponsor. subscriber | The subscriber/employee of the benefits. subscriber_number | The subscribers identification number. subscriber.address | The address for the subscriber. subscriber.address.city | The city for the subscriber. subscriber.address.county | The county for the subscriber.